 Get Help During COVID-19

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

-Although some users compare khat to coffee, it has more similarities with the drug cocaine and other amphetamines.
-Once consumed, users feel increased alertness, energy, euphoria, increased talkativeness, decreased appetite, and excitement.
-The heart and breathing rates are increased, and the body temperature and blood pressure is elevated.
-Appetite is reduced and fatigue is lessened, making khat users rely on the drug to fuel them through work or “improve” their sociability.
-Short term effects of the drug include an elevated heart rate, constipation, irritability, insomnia, euphoria, manic behavior, breathing difficulties, and increased motor activity.
+Although some users compare Khat to coffee, it has more similarities with the drug Cocaine and other Amphetamines.
+Users feel increased alertness, energy, euphoria, increased talkativeness, decreased appetite, and excitement.
+Heart and breathing rates are increased, and body temperature and blood pressure are elevated.
+Appetite is reduced and fatigue is lessened, making Khat users rely on the drug to fuel them through work or improve their sociability.
+Short-term effects of the drug include an elevated heart rate, constipation, irritability, insomnia, euphoria, manic behavior, breathing difficulties, and increased motor activity.

 Chronic Khat abuse leads to mental health impairment and behavioral changes.
-High doses of Khat combined with a lack of sleep can cause paranoid or grandiose delusions, violence, and schizophrenia psychosis.
+High doses of Khat combined with a lack of sleep can cause paranoid or grandiose delusions, violence, and schizophrenic psychosis.
 Hallucinations may also be present, caused by the high accumulation of dopamine in the brain.
-The long-term effects are potentially life threatening and include anorexia, hypertension, gastric disorders, liver damage, and an increased risk for heart disease, heart attacks, and cancer of the mouth.
-Chewing khat has destructive effects on oral health and is commonly consumed with tobacco and sugary drinks to offset the bitter taste of the plant.
-Khat users present with lesions on the teeth, severe staining of the teeth, and sometimes have gingival recession and bleeding.
+The long-term effects are potentially life-threatening and include anorexia, hypertension, gastric disorders, liver damage, and an increased risk for heart disease, heart attacks, and cancer of the mouth.
+Chewing Khat has destructive effects on oral health; the substance is commonly consumed with tobacco and sugary drinks to offset the bitter taste of the plant.
+Khat users present with lesions on the teeth, severe staining of the teeth, and sometimes gingival recession and bleeding.

 Looking for a place to start?

 Reach out to a treatment provider for free today.